kskalvar/aws-eks-cluster-quickstart/README.md

 ```
 Click on "Create role"

-## Add Amazon EC2 Full Access to Service Role
-Use the AWS Console to add EC2 Full Access so you can provision EC2 Load Balancers from kubectl

-### AWS IAM Dashboard
-Select Roles
-Click on "eks-role"
-Click on "Attach policies"
-Enter "EC2FullAccess" in "Filter policies"
-Select "AmazonEC2FullAccess"
-Click on "Attach Policy"

 ## Create your Amazon EKS Cluster VPC

 Use the AWS CloudFormation to configure the Cluster VPC.
 This is a step by step process.